ASP confirms suspect in Sherwood standoff killed by troopers, releases his ID - NewsBreak

 SHERWOOD, Ark. – Officials with the Arkansas State Police confirmed midday Tuesday that the suspect in a standoff that started Monday in Sherwood was shot and killed by state troopers.

-ASP officials report that 69-year-old Eugene Elliot Reed died in an exchange of gunfire with state police in the early morning hours of Tuesday.Human remains located in Bella Vista
+ASP officials report that 69-year-old Eugene Elliot Reed died in an exchange of gunfire with state police in the early morning hours of Tuesday.Sherwood standoff ends Tuesday morning, neighborhood reopens

 There were no troopers injured in the incident, the ASP added.